 Now that your succulent parts have grown new baby plants, the original leaves will wilt away.
 You can very gently twist or rock back and forth to remove the wilting mother leaf from the new baby and plant the baby in a new location.

 What to do with all of these new plants?

 Now that you have propagated all parts of your succulent, you will have a lot of baby succulents.
 Here are some ideas on what to do with your new babies.

 - Create arrangements in a pot or barrel

 - Get cute little planter sets to grow your babies in

-- Make a fairy garden with your succulents
+- Make a fairy garden or hanging terrarium with your succulents

 - Give them to friends and neighbors as gifts

 - Start a gardening group and see what creations everyone comes up with